India–United Kingdom relations: Post-Cold War

 The 1990s saw a sea change in the relationship.
 Britain's relationship with India is “primarily driven by economic considerations rather than political/normative considerations.”
 The disappearance of the USSR in the 1990s and the economic reforms carried out in India between 1991 and 1996, had cleared the way for better UK-India ties.
 India's domestic market and its finances to invest abroad had grown exponentially.
 British prime ministers began to make a beeline to India beginning with John Major's visit to Delhi in 1997.
 In 2006, UK's Business and Enterprise Committee aimed at establishing a relationship with India “as special as the one with the US.”
 Major predicted that “within 25 years India will have firmly established herself as one of the world's economic powers”.

 Being more eager to build economic relations with India than defend the BBC, then UK foreign minister James Cleverly said: “India is a hugely important partner to the UK and the deeper ties we are forging now, will help to grow the UK economy and boost industries for the future.”
 He went on to announce that the UK will appoint a ‘Tech Envoy’ to the Indo-Pacific, with a focus on India.
 Britain has a Tech Envoy for only one other country in the world – the US.

 Former prime minister David Cameron described the relationship between the UK and India as "the New Special Relationship".
 After Brexit, EU nationals working in the health and social care sector were replaced by migrants from non-EU countries such as India.
 About 250,000 people came from India in 2023.
 In 2022, Rishi Sunak became the first British Asian to hold the office of prime minister, later also becoming the first British Asian to hold the office of leader of the opposition in 2024.

 Through an FTA, the UK aims to double UK-India trade by 2030.
 Britain and India have already announced a scheme for young professionals, which will give 3,000 Indians and 3,000 Britons a pathway to live and work in each other's countries for up to two years.
 This partially addresses the Indian complaint that, while UK wants Indian trade and investment, it rejects Indian immigrants/expatriates.

 In May 2025, the UK and India agreed a trade deal to make it cheaper and easier to buy and sell goods and services to one another.
 Incumbent prime minister Keir Starmer described this as the UK's best trade deal since Brexit.
+Starmer faced questions regarding India's continued purchase of Russian fossil fuels, stating that he respects India's "strategic independence."